Applying is easy and you can get started online.

 Director of Stewardship Leadership

 Adam Copeland joined the Luther Seminary faculty in July 2015 as director of stewardship leadership.
 Copeland previously taught at Concordia College in Moorhead, Minnesota, where he was Director for Faith and Leadership.
-He also served as Mission Developer of The Project F-M (now CounterSpace), a new mission start in Fargo-Moorhead, and as pastor at First Presbyterian Church in Hallock, Minnesota.
+He also served as Mission Developer of The Project F-M, a new mission start in Fargo-Moorhead, and as pastor at First Presbyterian Church in Hallock, Minnesota.

 Ordained as a Minister of Word and Sacrament in the Presbyterian Church (U.S.A.) in 2009, Copeland has served the national church as director of the Montreat College Conference and as a member of the Presbyterian Committee on Congregational Song that developed Glory to God: The Presbyterian Hymnal (2013).

-Copeland is the editor of two books -- Beyond the Offering Plate: A Holistic Approach to Stewardship (2017) and Kissing in the Chapel, Praying in the Frat House: Wrestling with Faith and College (2014) and author of many book chapters including those on digital writing, contemporary ministry, and church leadership.
+Copeland is the editor of two books -- Beyond the Offering Plate: A Holistic Approach to Stewardship (2017) and Kissing in the Chapel, Praying in the Frat House: Wrestling with Faith and College (2014) -- and author of many book chapters including those on digital writing, contemporary ministry, and church leadership.
 His articles have appeared in Journal for Preachers, Hybrid Pedagogy, Word and World, and the Journal of Religion and Popular Culture.
 He is a frequent contributor to The Christian Century magazine and a regular contributor to ONscripture.org and Bearings from the BTS Center.

-Copeland’s research interests include: stewardship, crowdfunding, new media and religion, church leadership, and digital culture.
+Copeland’s research interests include: stewardship, crowdfunding, digital culture, church leadership, and religious rhetoric.
 He is a regular conference speaker and guest preacher.
-His next book, Stewardship Made Whole: Faithful Stewardship for All of Life is under contract with Westminster John Knox Press.

 The Christian Century magazine (May 27, 2015)